MatLeg25/RickAndMorty/README.md

 - pull to refresh
 - pagination triggered by scroll
 - dark mode
-- test case: E2E for add/delete character to/from local DB
+- test case: E2E for add/delete character to/from favourites

 ## Getting Started
 1. Clone repository.